seng438-winter-2022/seng438-a5-asma21976/Assignment5-ReportTemplate.md

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed
+We have divided the workload between the four members into pairs of two, each tackling part 1 and part 2.
+In the report, the respective pairs will write their own reports and findings in the lab report.
+After everyone reports their findings, we can decide and compare the results and conclude our findings.

 # Difficulties encountered, challenges overcome, and lessons learned
+The major difficulty we had found is using the softwares/tools provided for the lab.
+The instructions at a lot of times were unclear to our group and major assumptions were needed to continue on.
+The major challenges were definitely getting familiar with the tools that were provided, and manipulating the RDC data to retrieve the desired graphs.
+The group has gotten more comfortable and familiar with the tools (SRTAT & RDC), but more guidance and hands on experience would be preffered.

 # Comments/feedback on the lab itself